 By using a combination of buses and fast ETS trains, this is another good way to travel to Langkawi from CH overland:

 1) Take a bus from Tanah Rata to Ipoh Amanjaya Bus Terminal.

 2) Take a local bus or taxi from Amanjaya to Ipoh train station (buses go to Medan Kidd Bus Station - 5 minutes walk to the train station).

 3) Take an ETS train from Ipoh to Arau (advance booking highly advisable).

-4) Take a taxi to Kuala Perlis Jetty (local buses are available, but take a long time via Kangar).
+4) Take a taxi or bus to Kuala Perlis Jetty (local buses are much cheaper but can take a long time as you have to go via Kangar).

-5) Take the one hour 15 minute ferry boat trip to Kuah Jetty on Langakawi Island.
+5) Take the one hour 15 minute ferry boat trip to Kuah Jetty on Langkawi Island.

 There is no commercial airport in the Cameron Highlands, so if you want to fly, you will have to first go to either: